artefactual/atom-docs/admin-manual/customization/config-files.rst

 * The normalizers, analyzers and filters used by Elasticsearch.
 See the `Elasticsearch`_ documentation for more information on these, and be sure you are looking at the documentation for the correct ES version
-* Number of shards and replicas created - these are paramters used for performance optimization and scalability.
+* Number of shards and replicas created - these are parameters used for performance optimization and scalability.
 See the `Elasticsearch`_ documentation for more information
 * The tokenizers and filters used per culture - these can be useful to adjust